TowneBank (TOWN) Dividend Report

 Balance Sheet Analysis

 TowneBank’s balance sheet shows the kind of quiet strength that dividend investors like to see—less drama, more durability.
-Total assets ticked up to just over $17.2 billion as of the end of 2024, up from $16.8 billion the prior year.
-That’s a steady climb, not a sprint, and it reflects a business that’s growing at a healthy, manageable pace.
-On the liability side, things look just as contained, with total liabilities coming in at $15.1 billion.
-That leaves a cushion of over $2.1 billion in equity—comfortably higher than previous years and a sign that TowneBank is consistently building book value without over-leveraging itself.
+Total assets have grown past $17 billion on a trailing basis, reflecting steady loan and deposit growth in its core Virginia and North Carolina markets.
+That’s a manageable climb, not a sprint, and it reflects a business expanding at a pace it can actually support.
+On the liability side, things remain well-contained, and equity has continued to build year over year—a sign that TowneBank is consistently growing book value without over-leveraging itself.

 Cash Flow Statement